 Another way to get the best rates is to not use tobacco products.

 Every life insurance charges higher rates for tobacco users, whether they have high cholesterol or not.
 Quitting now will decrease your risk of an early death and therefore improve your rates, and it will also show insurance providers that you are conscious of your health and take care of yourself.

 Keep in mind though that these are just general guidelines, and the insurance provider that works best for some may not work best for others.
 We work with over 60 life insurance companies, and we will find the best rates for you.

-If you have high cholesterol and are interested in learning more about your life insurance options, give us a call today at 888-411-1329.
+If you have high cholesterol and are interested in learning more about your life insurance options, contact us today.
 You can also start getting free quotes now with the quote tool on this page.

 Thanks for reading our post, How Does High Cholesterol Affect Life Insurance Rates.
 Please leave a comment or question below.